Exactly what is a “Product Rescue”?

 There is nothing that puts a knot in the gut of an entrepreneur than the struggle to scale a product solution.
 The Founder has received both market and technical validation by selling and delivering small scale solutions – whether a pilot, a MVP or an actual commercial sell – so they know the idea is needed and the technology is there to support it!

 But moving to the next step in scaling the product to meet a broader market, creates new pain-points, and causes new problems.
-It is in this phase of growth where we frequently see either execution issues or products that need =s to be rescued.
+It is in this phase of growth where I frequently see either execution issues or product that needs to be rescued.

-Without an organized, strategic approach to scaling a product solution the whole organization can become very chaotic.
+Without an organized, strategic approach to scaling a product solution the whole organization can become very chaotic, and this is a key characteristic of what I am calling a Product Rescue.

 Fear begins to set in as you worry that the beach-head that has been hard fought and won in the early days is going to slip away if the Product Execution does not step-up.
 While there are no cookie-cutter answers, experience shows the problems of scaling a tech solution usually requires addressing three areas simultaneously: People, Process, and Product-Technology.